Buying guide

 $25,000 – $60,000

-Varies by condition & year
+Varies by condition and year

-💡 Sweet Spot: E46 (2001-2006): 2003-2004 models.
+Sweet spot: E46 (2001-2006): 2003-2004 models.
 E90/92 (2008-2013): 2011-2013 models.
 F80 (2015-2020): 2018-2020 models.
 Each generation's later years typically have resolved early issues.

-Generation Breakdown
+Generation breakdown

-Detailed information for each generation
+Detailed notes for each generation you will see in listings.

-3.2L Naturally Aspirated I6 (S54)333 HP
+3.2L Naturally Aspirated I6 (S54) · 333 HP

-Known Issues
+Known issues

 • Subframe mounting point cracks